zhongerting/WarpX2511-xjtu/Docs/source/usage/parameters.rst

     * For ``RCYLINDER``, a cylindrical geometry with the axis ``r``, invariant in ``theta`` and ``z``.
     * For ``RSPHERE``, a spherical geometry with the axis ``r``, invariant in ``theta`` and ``phi``.
 The polar angle ``phi`` is relative to the ``x-y`` plane.

-    Note that this value must be consistent with the :ref:`WarpX_DIMS <building-cmake-options>` compile-time option.
+    Note that this value must be consistent with the :ref:`WarpX_DIMS <install-build-options>` compile-time option.
-    If you installed WarpX from a :ref:`package manager <install-users>`, then pick the right executable by name.
+    If you installed WarpX from a :ref:`package manager <install-methods>`, then pick the right executable by name.

 * ``warpx.n_rz_azimuthal_modes`` (`integer`; 1 by default)
     When using the RZ version, this is the number of azimuthal modes.